Select language, opens an overlay

 Event description

-Join Northwest co-author Brian Kimmel for a powerful presentation on his grandmother's incredible true story of survival.
+Join Northwest author Brian Kimmel for a powerful presentation on his grandmother's incredible true story of survival.

 Blue Skies, Troubled Waters begins with a dramatic leap into Brooklyn Harbor and follows an American twin's journey through deportation, a WWII POW camp in Indonesia, and her family's ultimate return.
 Using historical photos and a short video introduction from his 95-year-old grandmother, Brian will share this profound story of resilience and a side of Pacific War history rarely told.